 Goal: In this block, participants will learn strategies to support AAC users as they become more competent communicators.

 - Create a plan to improve all environments for communication

-Goal: In this block, participants will learn about the importance of demonstrating language through low to high tech communicative means.
+Goal: In this block, participants will learn about the importance of demonstrating language through non-electronic and electronic communicative means.

-- Explain the differences and importance of low to high tech AAC systems
+- Explain the differences and importance of non-electronic and electronic AAC systems

 - Describe the difference between core and fringe vocabulary